Exposure compensation allowed me to avoid the white plumage being blown-out (badly overexposed) in this photo of a

 My most common use of exposure compensation is when I’m trying to avoid blown-out highlights.
 What I mean is, avoiding those ugly blobs of white highlights in a scene that are so awfully overexposed that they fail to capture any detail at all in them.
 This is likely to happen if the light in a scene is so strong that the camera can’t capture the full range of tones — from light to dark — in a single exposure.
 And I talk more about exactly that problem in my article on dynamic range.

 If the blown-out highlights are bad, then using about minus 1 stop of exposure compensation will usually fix those highlights.
 Of course it will make the rest of the photo darker too, but there are ways of fixing that up using software.

 This is bound to confuse your camera and make your foreground subjects underexposed.
-The picture of the Pied Cormorant at right is an example.
-When I took that shot, the sun was reflecting off the water behind the bird and so it was seriously crazy bright, which made the camera darken everything back down again.
+The picture of the Little Pied Cormorant above is an example.
+When I took that shot, the sun was reflecting off the water behind the bird and straight into the lens, so it was seriously crazy bright, which made the camera darken everything back down again.
 The result of that was that the water looked okay but the cormorant ended up almost black.
-In this case, plus 2 stops of exposure compensation brightened up the whole shot, and allowed me to see the bird properly.
+In this case, plus 2 stops of exposure compensation brightened everything up, and allowed me to see the bird properly.